 MUSIC – WORKSHOPS & CONCERT

-There are four workshop days during the year that each school is able to participate in.
+There are a number of workshop days during the year that each school is able to participate in.
 These activities are participation based, and often involve high quality guest presenters that educate the participants and provide in-depth knowledge on specialist music areas.
 Workshops include:

 Vocal ensemble, Concert Band ensemble, Stage Band ensemble, Percussion ensemble & Rock Music workshop which also features the hotly contested Battle of the Bands.

 In 2008, the ACC held its first ever combined music concert at Hamer Hall – “ACCent on Music”.
 The event proved to be a fantastic success and further concerts were subsequently held in 2014 & 2018.
 It is anticipated that this event will be held every three years at Hamer Hall, Arts Centre Melbourne, with the next event scheduled for September 2021.

 DEBATING & PUBLIC SPEAKING COMPETITIONS